icanseeformiles/nutshell/README.md

 The library performs many of the data preparation and model construction tasks required during the life cycle of a deep learning project.
 This includes:

 - Tokenization of categorical data values
-- Normalization of numeric data values
+- Scaling of numeric data values
 - Generation of false/negative samples to build unsupervised semantic models
 - Conversion of pandas dataframes into format suitable for Keras model input
 - Splitting of data into training and validation sets
-- Selection of model type based on combination of different types of data values (e.g. sequential data, categorical data, etc.)
+- Selection of model elements based on combination of different types of data values (e.g. sequential data, categorical data, etc.)
 - Construction of model based on a small set of configuration values
 - Model training including early stopping, automatic learning rate adjustment, automatic model saving
 - Output of hidden layer / embedding vectors useful for transfer learning